inlab-geo/cofi-examples/README.md

 An interactive web-based explorer is available that allows the user to find examples and tutorials of interest, organized either from an application domain perspective, or a inference methods perspective. go to [https://inlab.au/inlab-explorer/]

+Alternatively you can just explore the examples or the tutorials directories in this repository.

 ## Run the examples